Blue Apron IPO off to a rough start

 But there’s still a lot of untapped market opportunity.
 Everyone is a consumer of food, after all.

-As Blue Apron scales, it may be easier for them to tailor their business, making meal selections more customizable.
+And as Blue Apron scales, it may be easier for them to tailor their business, making meal selections more customizable.
 Some also complain that the dinner preparation takes too long, so perhaps they will offer some quicker alternatives.

 Late stage venture-backed companies will be watching Blue Apron, even if they aren’t in the meal space.
 A rough time in the public markets could suggest that investors are cooling on internet IPOs.